Aastha-Arora/data-wrangling-tweet-archive/README.md

 Gathering data from a variety of sources and in a variety of formats, assessing its quality and tidiness, then cleaning it

 ## Objective
+Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.